genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/03_event-handler-api.md

 - Sync.
 This creates synchronous event handlers.

 ### Configure in processes.xml file
-You need to add `global.genesis.eventhandler` package in the package tag of process, this tag defines which package the process should refer to
+You need to add `global.genesis.eventhandler` package in the package tag of process; this tag defines which package the process should refer to

 ```xml
   <process name="POSITION_NEW_PROCESS">